Wrongful Death Lawyer Helping Families in Bergen County

 The way it works is that the surviving spouse or children are, as noted, at the top of the list.
 Only if there is no one in either category will surviving parents receive damages, and so on down the line.

-Damages Levin & Malkin Will Fight To Win for You in a Wrongful Death Lawsuit
+Damages Levin & Malkin Will Fight To Win for You as a Wrongful Death Attorney

 We have fought hard for over 30 years to see to it that justice is done for families like yours.
 We understand and empathize with the misery the loss of your loved one has caused.
 Though we cannot bring that person back to you, we can help you obtain the compensation you deserve so that you are not further punished by financial difficulties.